Broccoli Waltham 29 Vegetable Seeds

 Botanical Name: Brassica oleracea var. italica

-• Classic heirloom broccoli variety with large, uniform blue-green heads.
+• Classic heirloom broccoli variety producing large, dense blue-green heads with excellent flavour.

-• Produces side shoots after the main head is harvested for extended cropping.
+• Produces generous side shoots after the main head is harvested for extended picking.

 Plant Details